患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 CONTENTS 全て開く全て閉じる

 Soft tissues of the body connect, support, and surround other body parts and organs.
-The soft tissue include the following:
+The soft tissues include:

-Soft tissue sarcoma may be found anywhere in the body.
+Soft tissue sarcoma may occur anywhere in the body.
 In children, the tumors form most often in the arms, legs, chest, or abdomen.

 Soft tissue sarcoma; drawing shows different types of tissue in the body where soft tissue sarcomas form, including the lymph vessels, blood vessels, fat, muscles, tendons, ligaments, cartilage, and nerves.